|

 The seminarians prayed the Holy Rosary on the first month of October until it was culminated on the 31st.
 The culmination of the month of the Holy Rosary started with the living rosary whereby it was prayed in different languages namely: English, Filipino, Ilocano, and Latin.
 Chosen seminarians from each class formed a pattern of the rosary, where one seminarian corresponded to one bead in the rosary.
 A Marian hymn was interspersed every mystery.
 A Marian quiz bee was prepared by the University of Santo Tomas (UST) major seminarians.
 It measured how knowledgeable were the seminarians when it comes to facts about Mary.
 The quiz bee was held at the Fr.
 Carmelo Gonzales Wellness Center and was participated seminarians who were divided into peer groups.
 The Peer group 6 dominated the competition.
 Every October, the Universal Church celebrates the month of the Holy Rosary.
 October is the chosen month of the rosary because the liturgical feast of the Our Lady of the Holy Rosary is celebrated on October 7.
 The feast was introduced by Pope St. Pius in the year 1571 to commemorate the miraculous victory of the Christian forces in the battle of Lepanto in October 7, 1571.
 It is customary to pray the rosary every day in the month of October to honor and venerate the Holy Rosary which is a devotion to Mary and at the same time is centered in the very life of Jesus. by Sem.
 Leonard Renn Barros and Aron Jericho CantilDespite being moved later than the usual due to the pandemic, the seminary pursued and celebrated the acquaintance party on October 31, 2020, at 7:00 in the evening.
 Themed “Iisang bangka”, Saint Joseph Seminary formally welcomed on board its new members.

 Sem.
 Grian Christopher Cabutaje, the general sacristan led the opening prayer.
 He highlighted God’s gift of friendship and prayed that all seminarians, after the party, may gain new friends and memories.
 The prayer was followed by a sumptuous dinner prepared by the Seminary’s kitchen.
 The introduction of the new comers highlighted the event.
 Noteworthy were the mottos that they believe in.
 Their introduction led way for the community to know more about them.
 Each class showcased their talents that made the night even more wonderful.
 Solo performances were from Nathaniel De Vera, a grade 7 seminarian, who sang the voice box defying Never Enough by Loren Allred, and Ms. Paula Valera, a new member of the faculty, with her rendition of Bakit Pa Ba? by Sarah Geronimo.
 Carlo Ramos and Lil Badajos sang a duet and had their own take of A Whole New World from the hit-movie Aladdin.
 The Chorus Josephi, the seminary’s pride, also performed The Lion Sleeps Tonight that lulled the audience to speechlessness and then into a burst of applause.
 A Marian hymn and the final blessing which was given by Rev. Fr.
 Gary Rex A. Bugtong, the Prefect of Discipline, concluded the event.
-That night and the crew embarked on a new journey with laughter, friendship, and memories. by Sem.
-Marclorenz OrtegaVery Rev. Sanny Paguio, Rector, confirmed the election of the new set of Student Council of F.Y.
-2020-2021 (1st Semester) on October 31, 2020 at the St. Joseph Seminary Chapel.
+That night and the crew embarked on a new journey with laughter, friendship, and memories. |

 The Staff ONLINEThe Staff is the official newsletter of St. Joseph Seminary.
 We bring you the news and updates as they happen.
 The Publication TeamAdviser: CategoriesArchives